Cold War Victory Medal

-The Cold War Victory Medal is both an official medal of the U.S. National Guard and an unofficial military medal of the United States.
-It is awarded by the U.S. states of Louisiana and Texas, and in ribbon form only by the State of Alaska.
+The Cold War Victory Medal is a state-level military campaign medal authorized by some states for wear by the National Guard and state defense forces, for those members who served in their positions honorably during the years of the Cold War, defined as lasting from September 2, 1945 to December 26, 1991.
+It is not an official medal of the United States federal government.
 In the medal's unofficial capacity it can be purchased, but not worn in uniform.
-It may be worn by any member of the United States military, or civilian employees of the federal government, who served in their positions honorably during the years of the Cold War, defined as lasting from September 2, 1945 to December 26, 1991.

 Background and history

 In accordance with section 1084 of the National Defense Authorization Act for fiscal year 1998, Congress commended the members of the Armed Forces and civilian personnel who contributed to the victory of the Western Alliance in the Cold War, and authorized and instructed the then-Secretary of Defense, William Cohen, to prepare a certificate recognizing the Cold War service of qualifying members of the Armed Forces and civilian personnel of the Department of Defense and other government agencies.
 The certificate became known as the Cold War Recognition Certificate available by request of the individual by all members of the armed forces and qualified federal government civilian personnel who honorably served the United States anytime during the Cold War, which is defined as September 2, 1945 to December 26, 1991.

 In October 2001, Congress passed the National Defense Authorization Act (NDAA) for fiscal year 2002, which is signed into law on December 28, 2001 by President George W. Bush.
 In the NDAA approved by both houses and signed into law by the president, was a Sense of the Congress resolution that the Secretary of Defense should consider authorizing the issuance of a Campaign medal, to be known as the Cold War Service Medal, to each person who while a member of the Armed Forces served satisfactorily on active duty during the Cold War.
 The then-Secretary of Defense, Donald Rumsfeld, did not create such a medal.